7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Scale-And-Availability-Sets.md

 # Azure Administration Scale and Availability Sets

 Azure Scale sets allows automatic increases and decreases in VM capacity.
 Load Balancers can be associated with a Scale Set:
-- Evenly distribute VM accross availablility Zones - more avaliablility
+- Evenly distribute VM across availablility Zones - more availability
 - Use Load Balancer probe checks for more robust Health checks
 	- Load Balancers:
 		1. Application Gateway is an HTTP/HTTPS web traffic load balancer application firewall
 		2. Azure Load Balancer supports all TCP/UDP network traffic, port-forwarding and outbound flaws.

 An availability set is a logical feature you can use to ensure a group of related identical virtual machines are deployed together and torn down together.
 Azure manages physical location, Administrator builds:
 - Azure Portal